basarat/typescript-book/docs/tips/functionParameters.md

-# Function Arguments
+# Function Parameters

-If you have a function that takes too many arguments, or arguments of the same type you might want to consider changing the function to take an object instead.
+If you have a function that takes too many parameters, or parameters of the same type you might want to consider changing the function to take an object instead.

 Consider the following function